The Warriors (Yurick novel): Other adaptations

 The novel was adapted into a movie of the same name in 1979 by Walter Hill and David Shaber, starring Michael Beck and Deborah Van Valkenburgh.

-In August 2023, it was reported that Lin-Manuel Miranda has begun work on a stage musical adaptation of the novel.
+In August 2023, it was reported that Lin-Manuel Miranda had begun work on a stage musical adaptation of the novel.
 In August 2024 it was reported that the project was in fact to produce a concept album with Eisa Davis.
 The album, Warriors, which was revealed to be adapted from the film rather than the novel, was released on October 18, 2024.
+In June 2026, it was reported that the musical, now described as being based on both the novel and the movie, would be premiering at Broadway's Lunt-Fontanne Theatre in March 2027.